rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationSnapshot.md

 ### createfileset
 - There is a single argument of type CreateFilesetSnapshotInput.
 - Returns AsyncRequestStatus.
-### createsnapmirrorcloud
-v7.0-v8.0: Initiate an on-demand backup for SnapMirror Cloud protected object v8.1+: Initiate an on-demand backup for SnapMirror Cloud workload

-Supported in v7.0+
-v7.0-v8.0: Create an on-demand backup request for the specified SnapMirror Cloud protected object. v8.1+: Create an on-demand backup request for the specified SnapMirror Cloud workload.

-- There is a single argument of type CreateSnapMirrorCloudSnapshotInput.
-- Returns AsyncRequestStatus.
-### createvapps
-Create Vapp Snapshots.

-- There is a single argument of type CreateVappSnapshotsInput.
-- Returns CreateVappSnapshotsReply.
-### createvapptemplateexport
-Export of a vApp template snapshot.

-- There is a single argument of type CreateVappTemplateSnapshotExportInput.
-- Returns AsyncRequestStatus.
-### deleteallsnapmirrorclouds
-Delete all snapshots for a SnapMirror Cloud object

-Supported in v7.0+
-Deletes all snapshots for a given SnapMirror Cloud object.
-For this operation to work as intended, the SnapMirror Cloud object must be unprotected.

-- There is a single argument of type DeleteAllSnapMirrorCloudSnapshotsInput.
-- Returns ResponseSuccess.
 ### deletecloudworkloadsnapshot
 Deletes the Rubrik Security Cloud on-demand snapshot by ID.